doriantaylor/owl-transformation/README.md

 An inference rule that cannot be described in RDFS or OWL is that `?q tfo:member-list ( ?a ?b ) .` implies `?q tfo:member ?a, ?b .`

-Given that `tfo:Application` is a subclass of `tfo:Partial`, there is nothing *in principle* preventing the former from being introduced into a queue.
+Given that `tfo:Invocation` is a subclass of `tfo:Partial`, there is nothing *in principle* preventing the former from being introduced into a queue.
 If this happens, we ignore any `tfo:input` or `tfo:output` statemments associated with the application of the function.